hendrychjan/hendrychjan/README.md

 ## Education and certification

-I graduated from the Secondary School of Electrical Engineering, achieving all As in my final exams.
+I graduated from the Secondary School of Electrical Engineering, achieving all As in my final exams and earning honorary mentions from the school principal for my achievements during the study.

 Currently, I'm in the second year of pursuing a Bachelor's degree in Computer Science at the Faculty of Information Technology of the Czech Technical University (CTU) in Prague, where computer systems and networks are my primary field of study.